What is a California Conservatorship Bond?

 LPS is based on the 1969 California law that pertains to mental health commitment.
 It’s named after its sponsors: Frank D. Lanterman, Nicholas C. Petris, and Alan Short.

-Section 8480 of the California Probate Code: “if two or more are appointed as conservators, the court may require either a separate bond from each or a joint and several bond.”
+Section 8480 of the California Probate Code: “if two or more are appointed as conservators, the court may require either a separate bond from each or a joint and several bonds.”

 How does a California Conservatorship Bond work?